 Grant Applications from The Methodist Church of Great Britain

-The Joseph Rank Trust (JRT) is not: a Methodist Church institution; a Methodist only funder;
+Please be aware that The Joseph Rank Trust (JRT) is not: a Methodist Church institution; a Methodist only funder;

-and the Methodist Church
+the Methodist Church

 JRT made its first grant to Methodism in 1919.

-- All applications must be submitted through Synod Secretaries to ensure District approval and/or knowledge of the application.
+All applications must be submitted through Synod Secretaries to ensure District approval and/or knowledge of the application

 - Applications must be sent in hard copy and NOT by email.
 Please provide a postal address, email address and telephone number (this is often missing).
 A covering letter is expected to accompany your submission.

 - The Trust is not a repeat or ongoing funder at the end of the funding term.